On the Enumeration and Asymptotic Analysis of Fibonacci Compositions: Introduction and basic definitions

+for all $k \geq 2$.
+We also define a Fibonacci composition as a composition of a natural number obtained using only Fibonacci numbers as summands. \end{definition}

-Unlike the sources we just mentioned, we also rely on Zeckendorf Decompositions to motivate the questions we study.
-A \textbf{Zeckendorf Decomposition} is a partition of a natural number into a sum of positive, non-adjacent Fibonacci numbers\footnote{Some sources may opt to write Zeckendorf decompositions with the summands in increasing order rather than decreasing order.}.
-Here and henceforth, we denote the Fibonacci numbers as the sequence where $F_0 = 0$, $F_1 = 1$, and $F_k = F_{k - 1} + F_{k - 2}$ for all $k \geq 2$.
-With this convention in place, it is well known that every positive integer has a unique Zeckendorf Decomposition; see \cite{Ze} for a standard proof via induction and a greedy algorithm.
-The combinatorics and limiting behavior of Zeckendorf Decompositions are studied across a growing body of papers, including \cite{Bec, Cat, Che, Chu, Fan, Fil, Gue, Heb, How, Kol, LiM, Mil1}.
+We also rely on Zeckendorf decompositions to motivate the questions we study, so we define those next.

+\begin{definition}[Zeckendorf decomposition] A \textit{Zeckendorf decomposition} is a partition of a natural number into a sum of positive, non-adjacent Fibonacci numbers, where the Fibonacci numbers are taken as in Definition \ref{FibDef}. \end{definition}

+It is well known that every positive integer has a unique Zeckendorf decomposition; see \cite{Ze} for a standard proof via induction and a greedy algorithm.
+The combinatorics and limiting behavior of Zeckendorf decompositions and related problems on Fibonacci numbers are studied across a growing body of papers, including \cite{Bec, Cat, Che, Chu, Fan, Fat, Fil, Gue, Heb, How, Kol, LiM, MilWan1}.

 With that in mind, we turn our attention to the more scarcely studied compositions of Fibonacci numbers.
-Naturally, a \textbf{Fibonacci composition} is a composition of a natural number using only Fibonacci numbers.
-One of the challenges of Fibonacci compositions is that we cannot readily expect to find closed forms for Fibonacci compositions.
-This is very different from compositions that can use all natural numbers, or even compositions with lower and upper limits on what summands can be used.
+Naturally, a \textit{Fibonacci composition} is a composition of a natural number using only Fibonacci numbers.
+One of the challenges of studying Fibonacci compositions is the difficulty in finding closed formulas for their number.
+This is very different from compositions that can use any of the natural numbers, or even compositions with lower and upper limits on what summands can be used.
 The recent work \cite{Bond} explores the enumerative aspects of this problem in great detail.
-Since we cannot expect to replicate the same type of analysis with Fibonacci compositions, we instead turn our attention to asymptotic results.
+Since we can not expect to replicate the same type of analysis with Fibonacci compositions\footnote{The OEIS entry \cite{Slo} gives some information on summation representations for Fibonacci compositions, however.}, we instead turn our attention to asymptotic results.
 As a starting point, the paper \cite{Kno} gives a generating function approach to finding the number of ways to split $n$ balls into bins so each bin contains a Fibonacci number of balls.
-Then, the paper \cite{Sedi} performs a generalization of this, for sets $S \subset \N^+$ beyond the Fibonacci Numbers, by introducing the notion of an interpreter.
-Neither paper seems to give attention to minimum capacity problems, where we require each summand to be sufficiently large, so we use this paper as an opportunity to generalize existing results in that direction.
+Then, the paper \cite{Sedi} performs a generalization of this, for sets $S \subset \N^+$ beyond the Fibonacci numbers, by introducing the notion of an interpreter.
+Neither paper gives any attention to minimum capacity problems, where we require each summand to be sufficiently large, so we use this paper as an opportunity to generalize existing results in that direction.